valiton/node-various-cluster/README.md

 ## Release History

+- 0.1.10 final working shutdown mechanism which respects all possibilties

 - 0.1.9 fix second restart of workers who will just restart

 - 0.1.8 log err.stack on exceptions